amusingimpala75/macpaperd/readme.md

 ```
 Usage:
+  Set a wallpaper image:
-  macpaperd --set [file]          Set 'file' as the wallpaper. 'file' must be an absolute path.
+  macpaperd --set [file]         Set 'file' as the wallpaper. 'file' must be an
+                                 absolute path.
+            --orientation [type] Set the orientation of the image.
+                                 'orientation' must be one of 'full', 'center',
+                                 'fit', 'tile', or 'stretch'.
+            --color [color]      Set 'hex color' as the background color.
+                                 'hex color' must be a valid, 6 character
+                                 hexidecimal number, no '0x' prefix.
+Only
+                                 required if the image is transparent or the
+                                 orientation is not 'full'.
+            --transparent        Set the image as transparent.
+            --dynamic [type]     Set the image as dynamic. 'type' must be one
+                                 of 'none', 'dynamic', 'light', or 'dark'.

+  Set a wallpaper color:
-  macpaperd --color [hex color]   Set 'hex color' as the background color. 'hex color' must be a
+  macpaperd --color [color]      Set 'hex color' as the background color.
-                                  valid, 6 character hexidecimal number WITHOUT the '0x' prefix.
+                                 'hex color' must be a valid, 6 character
+                                 hexidecimal number, no '0x' prefix.

+  Debug help:
   macpaperd --displays           List the connected displays and their associated spaces.
-  macpaperd --help                Show this info.
+  macpaperd --help               Show this information.
+  macpaperd --reset              Reset the wallpaper to the default.

+Export 'LOG_DEBUG=1' to enable debug logging.
 ```

 #### Features \ TODO